zalilias/aft-blueprints/patterns/single-region-basic/aft-account-customizations/SECURITY/terraform/README.md

 The following resources will be deployed by this solution (not limited to those below):

+- Amazon GuardDuty
-- AWS S3 Bucket for VPC Flow Logs
+- AWS Security Hub

 For more information, see the [Centralized Logs](https://awslabs.github.io/aft-blueprints/architectures/centralized-logs) architecture page.